ndido98/inception-resnet-smad/README.md

-# Fine-tuned Inception-ResNet V1 for Single-image Morphing Attack Detection
+# UBO-SMAD-R3: an Inception-ResNet-based model for Single-image Morphing Attack Detection

-This is the repository that contains a standalone version of an Inception-ResNet V1, fine-tuned for Single-image Morphing Attack Detection (S-MAD).
+This is the repository that contains UBO-SMAD-R3, a standalone version of an Inception-ResNet V1, fine-tuned for Single-image Morphing Attack Detection (S-MAD).
-This model was trained using the [https://github.com/ndido98/revelio](Revelio framework).
+This model was trained using the [Revelio framework](https://github.com/ndido98/revelio).

 ## Requirements